Sum1Solutions/s1s-cloudflare-pages/README.md

 ## Customization

-- To change the embedded YouTube video, update the `videoUrl` in `src/components/YouTubeEmbed.jsx`.
+- To change the embedded YouTube video, update the `youtubeVideoId` in `src/config.js`.
 - To modify the header or add more pages, edit `src/components/Header.jsx` and update the routing in `src/App.jsx`.

+## To-Do List

+- [ ] Add authentication (e.g., using Auth0)
+- [ ] Implement additional pages or features
+- [ ] Add more customization options in the config file
+- [ ] Improve responsive design for mobile devices
+- [ ] Implement error handling for YouTube embed
+- [ ] Add unit tests for components
+- [ ] Set up continuous integration/continuous deployment (CI/CD)

 ## Contributing